An Ecuador Permanent Resident Visa is something we need if we want to stay in Ecuador beyond our 2-year temporary resident visa expiration date.

 There are several different types of Ecuador Visas, and the requirements vary depending on the type you have.

-We’re here in Ecuador on a Professional Visa, which means we still work, have regular income from outside Ecuador (at least $385/month as of our temporary visa application in 2017), and a degree from an approved university.
+We’re here in Ecuador on a Professional Visa, which means we still work, have regular income from outside Ecuador, and a degree from an approved university.

 Since we had my degree certified and apostilled for our temporary resident visa, we don’t need to have that done again.
 It’s already on record with the ministry and attached to my name.